$S^{\top\!}S$-SVD via Sketching and the Nearest $S^{\top\!}S$-orthogonal Matrix: Abstract

 Sketching techniques have gained popularity in numerical linear algebra to accelerate the solution of least squares problems.
 The so-called $\varepsilon$-subspace embedding property of a sketching matrix $S$ has been largely used to characterize the problem residual norm, since the procedure is no longer optimal in terms of the (classical) Frobenius or Euclidean norm.

-By building on available results on the SVD of the sketched matrix $SA$ derived by Gilbert, Park, and Wakin (Proc. of SPARS-2013), a novel decomposition of $A$, the $S^\T S$-SVD, is proposed, which is \emph{exact} with high probability, and in which the left singular vectors are orthonormal with respect to a (semi-)norm defined by the sketching matrix $S$.
-The new decomposition is less expensive to compute, while preserving the singular values with probabilistic confidence.
-The $S^\T S$-SVD appears to be the right tool to analyze the quality of several sketching techniques in the literature, for which examples are reported.
-For instance, it is possible to simply bound the distance from (standard) orthogonality of sketched orthogonal matrices in state-of-the-art randomized QR algorithms.
+By building on available results on the SVD of the sketched matrix $SA$ derived by Gilbert, Park, and Wakin (Proc. of SPARS-2013), a novel decomposition of $A$, the $S^\T S$-SVD, is proposed, which {\emph{holds} with high probability,} and in which the left singular vectors are orthonormal with respect to a (semi-)norm defined by the sketching matrix $S$.
+The new decomposition is less expensive to compute {than the standard SVD}, while preserving the singular values with probabilistic confidence.
+The $S^\T S$-SVD appears to be the right tool to analyze the quality of several {sketching-based} techniques in the literature, for which examples are reported.
+For instance, it is possible to simply bound the distance from (standard) orthogonality of {sketching-based} orthogonal matrices in state-of-the-art {randomized algorithms for QR factorizations}.
 As an application, the classical problem of the nearest orthogonal matrix is generalized to the new $S^\T S$-orthogonality, and the $S^\T S$-SVD is used to solve it.
 Probabilistic bounds on the quality of the solution are also derived.